Suleiman Frangieh (politician, born 1965)

-Suleiman Tony Frangieh (سليمان أنطوان فرنجية; born 18 October 1965) is a Lebanese politician.
+Suleiman Antoine Frangieh (سليمان أنطوان فرنجية; born 18 October 1965) is a Lebanese politician.
 He is the incumbent leader of the Marada Movement, and a former Member of the Lebanese Parliament for the Maronite seat of Zgharta–Zawyie, in North Lebanon.
 Politically he is considered an ally of former Syrian president Bashar al-Assad.
 He was the primary candidate for Hezbollah's faction for the 2022–2025 Lebanese presidential election, before withdrawing.
+In June 2026 the US Government sanctioned Frangieh for his ties with Hezbollah.

 Early life

 Suleiman was born in Zgharta, Lebanon on 18 October 1965 into the Frangieh family, a prominent Lebanese political family who claim descent from Franks that settled in Lebanon during the Crusades.
 He is the son of the late Tony Frangieh, who was assassinated in the Ehden massacre in 1978, and grandson of the former Lebanese President Suleiman Frangieh.
 Lebanese journalist and politician Samir Frangieh was Suleiman's cousin once removed.

 Lebanese civil war

 Suleiman Frangieh's grandfather brought him to Syria after the Ehden massacre, which was perpetrated by the rival Maronite Kataeb Party's militia forces.
 In Syria, Suleiman was taken under the wing of Bassel Assad, eldest son of then Syrian President Hafez al-Assad.
 His friendship with the Al Assad family has remained close since then.

 Suleiman Frangieh's military career began when he was 17 years old.
 In 1982, he became leader of the Marada Brigades.
 The militia later disbanded to become a political group following the Taif Agreement.
 Marada began to participate in social, cultural, educational, health and political affairs.